Request Request an Appointment Call Call Us Map View Map

 A Versatile Restoration to Save Damaged Teeth

 Poor oral hygiene, trauma while playing sports, accidentally tripping and falling – there are an endless number of reasons why teeth become damaged or decayed.
 Whatever the case is, it’s incredibly important to protect the tooth with a restoration to lower the risk of severe complications.
-Unfortunately, many people know dentistry when they see it.
-At Moulton Dentistry, our goal is to provide dentistry that no one notices.
+Unfortunately, many people know dental work when they see it.
+At Moulton Dentistry of Hoover, our goal is to provide dental work that no one notices.
 By replacing your existing restorations with natural-looking dental crowns in Hoover, you can smile and live your life with confidence once again!

 • Lifelike Restorations Used – Including Emax and Zirconia Materials